WEARING YOUR uscg approved Personal Flotation device

 Child Type II 7 lb 12 lb

-When should I wear my Life Jacket?
+When should I wear my personal flotation device?

-Yes, when used beyond the narrow limits of a swimming, surfing or bathing area a SUP is considered a vessel under 46 U.S.C.
+Yes, when used beyond the narrow limits of a swimming, surfing, or bathing area, a SUP is considered a vessel under 46 U.S.C.

 If I lose my boating safety certificate, how do I obtain a replacement?